Treacherous/treacherous/readme.md

 output files, we don't minify by default.

 You can also run `gulp run-tests` which will run the tests to make sure everythign works as expected.

-### Translations

-This is a todo, if needed this will probably be implemented by having a class representing the validation message for a given language linked via the `ruleName` for now all messages are in english but feel free to raise this if you need this functionality sooner rather than later.

 ---